BalzGuenat/SatGazer/README.md

 If the arrow points West instead of East, check the North indicator of the top plate.
 If the indicator points East, the altitude motor must be reversed.
-If the indicator points West, the heading motor must be reversed.
+If the indicator points West, the azimuth motor must be reversed.
 To do that, add `reversed=True` when creating the motor, e.g.

 ```